Kalamata Capital offers merchant cash advances and can provide up to $500,000 in financing within a day.

 Application and Underwriting Process

 After receiving a complete underwriting package, Kalamata will review your bank statements and financial statements.
 They’ll also verify your business’s listings on online directories and social media.
-If you pass all the eligibility requirements, Kalamata will make you a loan offer, usually within just a few hours of receiving your underwriting package.
+If you pass all the eligibility requirements, Kalamata will make you an offer, usually within just a few hours of receiving your underwriting package.
 If you accept the offer, it takes 30 to 60 minutes to receive a contract.
 Once you sign the contract, you should see the funds in your bank account within two to three business days.

-If you are denied for a loan or cash advance with Kalamata Capital, don’t worry.
+If you are denied for a cash advance with Kalamata Capital, don’t worry.
 If you were denied due to your credit score, you can reapply as soon as your credit score increases beyond Kalamata’s required minimum.
 If you were denied for too many non-sufficient funds in your bank account, then you will need six months of “clean” bank statements.

 Fees and Collateral